Darbyshire64/MultiPad/README.md

-# Firmware Notice.
-I do not own the entirety of the firmware folder. only main.py was written by me everything else is part of the <a href="https://github.com/KMKfw/kmk_firmware"> KMK Firmware project </a>. as well as this use my firmware at your own risk it has been entierly developed for my personal needs. i cannot garantue functionality or security.

 # MultiPad
 An Multifunctional inspired macro pad.
 That im submiting for HackClub's <a href="highway.hackclub.com">highway</a>.
 The macro pad has a minimalist but functional design, With Multi layerd functionality